HBSTech/Kentico13CoreBaseline/README.md

 5. [HBS_CSVImport](https://www.nuget.org/packages/HBS_CSVImport/) (will be upgraded to 13 in near future)
 6. [HBS.AutomaticGeneratedUserRoles.Kentico](https://www.nuget.org/packages/HBS.AutomaticGeneratedUserRoles.Kentico/) (may not be needed with new Authorization plugin already installed)

-Make sure you have Visual Studio 2019 or higher, and the Visual Studio extension [Web Essentials 2019](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebEssentials2019) is recommended.
+Make sure you have Visual Studio 2022 or higher, and the Visual Studio extensions [Web Compiler 2022+](https://marketplace.visualstudio.com/items?itemName=Failwyn.WebCompiler64), [WebPack task Runner](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebPackTaskRunner), and optionally [NPM Task Runner](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.NPMTaskRunner).

 ## Upgrading / Hotfixing Admin
 If you already had the Baseline for Admin, or are upgrading / hotfixing in the future, make sure to update the `Kentico.Xperience.Libraries` nuget package on the admin to the version your site is either on or hotfixing to.
 The NuGet packages this Baseline uses inherits this nuget package, and **if you fail to update this package after you hotfix, your Admin solution will probably not work.**